MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 * <PROJECT_PATH> is the path to the class library you want to use in your project.

-How would we reference `workshop.domain` from `workshop.cli`.
+How would we reference `workshop.domain` from `workshop.cli`?

 ```bash
 dotnet add workshop.cli reference workshop.domain
 ```

-> Pro tip: user tab complete.
+> Pro tip: use tab complete.
 Type out a few characters and then hit tab.
 The command line will try to complete the path for you.
-This is available in both BaSH and DoS
+This is available in both BaSH and DoS.

 You should see this output.